-10 Survival Skills for Knowledge Worker
+10 Survival Skills for an Entrepreneur

 When you improve your skills, then you will get the same results in less time than your competitors.
 Then you have the luxury to choose what you do with that time.
 You can get even better or spend that time with your friends and family.